 Building of the Locks

-The contractor for these locks was Thomas McKay.
+The original contractor was to be Walter Fenlon, but after he quit in 1828 the contract was awarded to the partnership of John Redpath and Thomas McKay, with McKay as the on-site contractor.
 The two locks, each with a lift of 11 feet (3.4 m), were excavated in unstable clay filled with boulders.
 It's to be noted that no bedrock was ever found between Hogs Back and the Beaver Meadow near the top of the Ottawa Locks, even though excavations at times exceeded 30 feet (9.1 m).